 - RotaTeq.
-This vaccine is given by mouth in three doses, often at ages 2 months, 4 months and 6 months.
-The vaccine is not approved for use in older children or adults.
+This vaccine is given by mouth in three doses, often at 2, 4 and 6 months.
+The vaccine isn't approved for use in older children or adults.

 - Rotarix.
 This vaccine is a liquid given in two doses to infants at ages 2 months and 4 months.

-Sometimes a part of the intestine can fold back onto itself (intussusception).
-This can cause a life-threatening intestinal blockage.
-Intussusception is a very rare but life-threatening side effect of the rotavirus vaccine.
-Children who have had intussusception before are more likely to have it again after receiving the rotavirus vaccine.
-For this reason, the Food and Drug Administration (FDA) recommends that the rotavirus vaccine not be given to children who have a history of intussusception.
+Children who have had intussusception are more likely to have it again after receiving the rotavirus vaccine.
+The U.S. Food and Drug Administration recommends that the vaccine not be given to children who have a history of intussusception.

 If your child has stomach pain, vomiting, diarrhea, blood in his or her stool, or a change in bowel movements after getting the rotavirus vaccine, contact your doctor immediately.

 - Epidemiology and prevention of vaccine-preventable diseases: Rotavirus.
 Centers for Disease Control and Prevention. https://www.cdc.gov/vaccines/pubs/pinkbook/rota.html.
 Accessed Jan.
 28, 2021.